infecsean/McBarsMod/README.md

 ### How to open:
 - Have Unreal Editor V4.27.2
 - If you have the FSD-Template, go to next step, if not, follow the two guides above to see how to set it up from [this repo](https://github.com/DRG-Modding/FSD-Template)
-- Put the 3 folders in the Content folder
+- Put the 3 folders in the Content folder (If you already have ModHub and DRGLib, then only pull the Bar folder to the content folder)

 ### File Structure
 ModHub and DRGLib are dependencies.